The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 A Random Orbit Sander by contrast also has a pad of back and forth.
 It’s usually round and that pad also turns in a circular motion.
 So that makes a big difference because when you are sanding the finish sander tends to leave marks.
 That is obvious as it will just move in back and forth in the same motion.

 For most jobs around the home, Makita 76 mm belt sander is ideal.
 It’s easy to handle and will tackle anything from sanding your hardwood deck to removing paint from edges.
-Before applying the sanding pad to the surface of the wood piece you have to turn on the belt sander.

 On the other hand, if you want to sand a wood slice you can use a disc sander.

-A disc sander is also used for removing the adhering wood debris to the wood slice.
+A disc sander is also used for removing wood debris and other unwanted materials.
 If you want to sand plastic materials, you can also use a disc sander.
 You can remove the wastage from the plastic or wood surface with a disc sander.
 You can make a DIY disc sander at home.

-The disc sander is mostly used for stationary purposes.
-So it is ideal for sanding the small edges whereas belt sander is ideal for sanding any flat space.
-It is not as aggressive as a belt sander.
+ii.
 What Kind of Sander Do I Need?

 Main image for the section 'What Kind of Sander Do I Need?'